Trigger Components

 ThisEntity.subscribeToMessage("trigger-leave", "onTriggerLeave");

-Add a Script Component and copy & paste the code above into the script window.
+Add a Script Component and copy and paste the code above into the script window.